-A waxing gibbous moon appears high in the east at sunset.
-It’s more than half-lighted, but less than full.
+A waxing gibbous moon appears more than half lighted, but less than full.
 It rises before sundown and sets somewhere between midnight and dawn.

 The 1st quarter moon happens on April 1, 2020, at 10:21 UTC.
 As viewed from anywhere on Earth, a 1st quarter moon is at its highest in the sky at sunset, looking like half a pie.

 The moon reaches its last quarter phase on March 16, 2020, at 09:34 UTC.

 The full moon you’ll see this weekend will rise at sunset.
 It’ll be highest up in the middle of the night when the sun is below our feet.
 It’ll set when the sun rises.
 But why does it look full?

 New moons generally can’t be seen.
 They cross the sky with the sun during the day.
 This month’s new moon happens on February 23 at 15:32 UTC.